LMOS-IO/ALMoAPI/README.md

 Some optional dependencies can be installed via `pip install .[extras]` (required for text embeddings)

+Run the API server with `python almoapi/main.py`

+if you want to generate a new config file run `python almoapi/main.py --export-config true --config-export-path "config.yml"`

 ## Features

 - OpenAI compatible API